rust-lang/book/src/appendix-02-operators.md

 ### Non-operator Symbols

-The following list contains all non-letters that don’t function as operators;
-that is, they don’t behave like a function or method call.
+The following list contains all symbols that don’t function as operators; that is, they don’t behave like a function or method call.

 Table B-2 shows symbols that appear on their own and are valid in a variety of locations.